Hispanic Business Students Association

 Vice president of operations

-Coordinated and hosted seven professional meetings featuring guests like Deloitte, Warner Music U, and Arizona State Representative Marcelino Quiñonez.
+In this role, I hosted seven professional meetings featuring companies like Deloitte, Warner Music U, and Arizona State Representative Marcelino Quiñonez.
+I also developed organizational documents, including task lists, PowerPoint presentations, event reports, and sponsorship packages.

 50th banquet chair

-Despite the professional learning experience this role provided me, it is also an experience that is near and dear to my heart.
 Leading up to the celebration, my E-Board was invited to an alumni dinner, where I was deeply honored to speak about HBSA’s current achievements and our vision for the next 50 years.
 Four years ago, I couldn’t have imagined the profound role HBSA would play in my personal and professional journey.
 That dinner filled me with immense gratitude and pride, and it is a moment I will never forget.

 Senior Year